 Proofreading requires attention to detail and the pay is great.
 But you’ll need to learn some basic proofreading skills first.

-I’ve got you covered – Meet Caitlin, a proofreading expert that has bundled an online proofreading course that will teach you how to effectively proofread, attract new clients, and make a full-time income as a freelance proofreader.
+I’ve got you covered, Meet Knowadays, a proofreading company that has bundled an online proofreading course – Becoming a Proofreader that will teach you how to effectively proofread, attract new clients, and make a full-time income as a freelance proofreader.